 MB is not required to have a minimum share capital, thus a micro company may be established with 1 EUR or any other tangible property contribution.
 And yet, it is still a limited liability company with certain unique traits and limitations for this legal form of business.

 Incorporation of micro-company in Lithuania

-That being said, micro companies (or “mažoji bendrija” in Lithuanian) have become quite popular among for starting business, start-ups and small family businesses also due to lower accounting requirements and ability to use company funds for establisher’s personal needs (e. g. services, representation etc.).
+Micro companies (or “mažoji bendrija” in Lithuanian) have become quite popular among start-ups and small family businesses also due to lower accounting requirements and ability to use company funds for founder’s personal needs (e. g. services, representation etc.).
 For the purposes of an annual financial report of the MB, only a balance sheet, profit and loss statement and an explanatory note are necessary.

 Taxation of micro company in Lithuania

 Generally 15% CIT rate is applied.
 However, MB can enjoy 0% and 5% CIT rates.